simonmeusel/MuteSpotifyAds/README.md

 ## How is it so efficient?

 > ⚠️ Because of a Spotify bug, pausing and playing an ad every 4 seconds is implemented.
 This requires polling, but only when ads actually play.
 This will be resolved when the Spotify bug gets fixed.
 See [#4](https://github.com/simonmeusel/MuteSpotifyAds/issues/4).
-> It works well if you use restart-spotify mode in v 1.5
+> This Spotify bug has no effect when using the restart-spotify mode in v 1.5

 Whenever the track changes, the following file will get modified by Spotify: